musikalkemist/thesoundofaihackathon/index.md

 - Sunday 20th 7.30-8.00pm Awards ceremony

 ## Submit team information
-By Saturday 19th at 9.00pm, all teams should submit information about the team name, team members, and the a tagline of what they are building.
-Information should be submitted in a Google Spreadheet shared by the organiser during the event.
+By Saturday 19th at 9.00pm, all teams should submit information about the team name, team members, and what they're working on.
+Information should be submitted in a Google Spreadheet.
 The organisers will provide more info during the hackathon.

 ## Communication channels
-Our main real-time communication platform will be [The Sound of AI Slack](https://valeriovelardo.com/the-sound-of-ai-community/).
-If you're not signed up to the community, you can do so at this page.
-In particular, we'll be using two channels:
+Our main communication platform will be The Sound of AI Slack.
+If you're not signed up to the community, you can do it [here](https://valeriovelardo.com/the-sound-of-ai-community/).
+We'll be using two channels on Slack:

-- #hack-organisation - channel used for the organisers to provide information to all the members
+- #hack-organisation - Channel used for the organisers to provide general info to participants
-- #hack-participants - channel used by the participants to communicate among themselves (e.g., propose hack ideas, team build)
+- #hack-participants - Channel used by participants to communicate among themselves (e.g., propose ideas, build teams)
-- Direct messages can be used to have conversations among team members
+- Direct messages can be used to start conversations among participants / team members

 Community sessions (e.g., open / award ceremonies) will happen in Google Meet.
 Organisers will provide Google Meet links during the event.

-## How do I sign up?
-You can register for the event at this Meetup page.
-The **registration deadline is Thursday 17th at 11:00pm**.

-## Should I have a team to participate?
-No, you'll be able to find a team during the event.
-However, you're free to come with an already-formed team.

-## Who should participate?
-Hackers, programmers, technologitsts, AI audio / music guys are obviously the main culprits.
-However, people with non technical skills can also participate.
-Well-rounded hacker teams with members from different backgrounds are the ones who usually deliver best during hackathons.

 ## Sponsors and APIs
 TBA